Mulberry Charlotte Russe

 HOW TO CARE FOR GERANIUM ROZANNE

 The key need of Geranium Rozanne is a moist but not waterlogged soil, this plant is not drought resistant.
 If conditions are very dry, water well.
-They also prefer a soil relatively high in nutrients so a feed in spring and autumn with a good handful of fish, blood and bone will keep it in good condition.
+They also prefer a soil slightly low in nutrients so a feed in spring and autumn with a small handful of fish, blood and bone will keep it in good condition.

 In rich soils Geranium Rozanne will spread quite quickly after it has become established.
 If this is a problem trim it back to size in late June.
 This will also encourage it to flower into autumn.
 If you have the time, deadhead the flowers occasionally which will also encourage new ones to form but this is by no means essential.